adobe/experience-platform-workshop-201901/chapters/chapter-9.md

 ### Launch is set up!

 Congratulations!
 You've got all the basics you need for your Adobe Experience Platform setup to build out not just a basis for customer loyalty programs, but also for data collection, storage, and analysis of your incoming customer data from batch ingestion (Chapters 4 and 7) and streaming data.

+The streaming capabilities of data into Experience Platform are not limited to websites - mobiel apps, POS devices, and other points of data capture can all stream behavioral and other types of data into Experience Platform using methods like Launch.

 ---